Xxjames98xX/WorkProject/README.md

 ```bash
 docker compose up --build -d
 ```
-*If running MS-SQL locally (host) instead of containerized, to change the connection strings.
+*Currently using a container image of MS-SQL pulled from docker repo.
+The entire backend has been dockerized.
+However if trying to run MS-SQL locally (host) to change the connection strings.
 For more info refer to the DockerFile within the ASPWebAPI*

 ## 🖥️ Frontend